(S)-3-amino-2-methylpropionate transaminase

-Thus, the two substrates of this enzyme are (S)-3-amino-2-methylpropanoate and 2-oxoglutarate, whereas its two products are 2-methyl-3-oxopropanoate and L-glutamate.
+The two substrates of this enzyme characterised from kidney and liver are (S)-3-aminoisobutyric acid and α-ketoglutaric acid.
+Its products are 3(S)-methylmalonaldehydic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is (S)-3-amino-2-methylpropanoate:2-oxoglutarate aminotransferase.
 Other names in common use include L-3-aminoisobutyrate transaminase, beta-aminobutyric transaminase, L-3-aminoisobutyric aminotransferase, and beta-aminoisobutyrate-alpha-ketoglutarate transaminase.
-This enzyme participates in valine, leucine and isoleucine degradation.
+It participates in valine, leucine and isoleucine degradation.